jvino/cluster-hpc-gpu-guides/docs/interactive_services/rstudio.md

 ![rstudio@](images/rstudio2.png)

 ## 3 General information
-!!! warning
-    Your instance of RStudio is executed inside a container and **ONLY** the files stored in your HOME directory in the ReCaS-Bari GPFS file system will be preserved if faults occur, namely /lustrehome.
+- Your instance of RStudio is executed inside a container and **ONLY** the files stored in your HOME directory in the ReCaS-Bari GPFS file system will be preserved if faults occur, namely /lustrehome.
 Any local file content or module installation is lost if the container is stopped or crashes.
 So, use the GPFS file system for all your important files.

-**Containers could crash at any time also during the execution of the code**, partial results CAN NOT be restored and will be lost.
+- **Containers could crash at any time also during the execution of the code**, partial results CAN NOT be restored and will be lost.
 To manage this situation, consider storing in your HOME directory in GPFS all partial results.

-Also consider that you do not have infinite space in the GPFS file system.
+- Also consider that you do not have infinite space in the GPFS file system.
 Use it wisely.

 ## 4 User Support
 If you need support for your application, please use this [link](https://www.recas-bari.it/index.php/en/recas-bari-servizi-en/support-request) to create a ticket with title “ReCaS HPC/GPU: RStudio support” and then describe your issue.